vrurg/raku-Config-BINDish/docs/md/Config/BINDish/Grammar.md

         access-rules { allow { any } }
     }

+#### `no-values`

+Block-only.
+This property is a direct opposite to `value-only` as blocks declared with it can not hold any values.
+So, a declaration like this:

+    foo => { :no-values }

+will cause the following to throw:

+    foo { "bar"; }

+Since the property is clearly conflicting with `value-only` use of both within a block declaration will result in an exception thrown.

 #### `default`

 Specifies the default value of a statement.
 When used with a block declaration then multiple values can be used.